tagomatech/challenge/README.md

 Q: Is q-variance a large effect?

 A: Yes, the minimum variance is about half the total variance so this is a large effect.
 If you are modelling variance then you do need to take q-variance into account.
+Otherwise it is like modelling the arc of a cannonball, not as a parabola, but as a straight line plus noise (not recommended).

 Q: Does q-variance have implications for quantitative finance?